keyvan-amiri/SNA4PPM/README.md

 To run experiments on other event logs, create a separate configuration file similar to [BPIC20DD.yaml](https://github.com/keyvan-amiri/SNA4PPM/blob/main/cfg/BPIC20DD.yaml).

 ## Training Tabular models
+After feature extraction, tabular models are trained using the **run_tabular_experiment.py** script.
+You can replicate our experiments across all 10 event logs in the paper using the **run_tabular_experiment.sh** bash script.
+A summary of the results for each dataset is available [here](https://github.com/keyvan-amiri/SNA4PPM/tree/main/results_compact).
+For evaluation and additional visualizations, refer to the **Evaluation.ipynb** Jupyter notebook.

 ## Training baseline models
 To train and evaluate baseline approaches **LS-ICE** and **PGTNet** follow the instruction [here](https://github.com/keyvan-amiri/SNA4PPM/blob/main/baselines/README.md).